intersel/Blapy/README.md

 * **data-blapy-embedding-blockid**: tells to embed the return source of the link in a blapy block of the given name.
 Usefull for return sources that are not 'blapy' formatted and that address a specific block...
 * **data-blapy-active-blapyId**: useful in the case the link is embedded in several different blapy objects, it gives the correct blapy object for the link.
 If not set, the link will be processed by all the blapy objects that contain the link.
+* **data-blapy-noblapydata**: if set to "1", no blapy information data are sent to the URL.

 ## Examples